Tulsa's Robinson a Member of the 2016 PBS LearningMedia Digital Innovators Program

-OKLAHOMA CITY – Today the Oklahoma Educational Television Authority (OETA) announced Drew Robinson from Tulsa Public Schools as one of this year’s Public Broadcasting Service LearningMedia Digital Innovators.
+The Oklahoma Educational Television Authority (OETA) has announced Drew Robinson from Tulsa Public Schools as one of this year’s Public Broadcasting Service LearningMedia Digital Innovators.
 The program, which is in its fourth year, recognizes tech-savvy K-12 educators who are serving as leaders in the education technology space and incorporating digital media in classrooms.
 Robinson is one of 52 Lead Digital Innovators in the U.S. and its territories.

 “OETA is proud to recognize Ms. Robinson, who was chosen as a Lead Digital Innovator from a pool of talented and innovative educators from across the country that are using technology and digital media in the classroom,” said Dan Schiedel, OETA Executive Director.
 “Ms. Robinson will represent OETA and all of Oklahoma as she continues to enhance her skills with these one-of-a-kind resources, tools and trainings from PBS LearningMedia.”